corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-contract-constraints.md

 **composite key** A key that consists of two or more attributes that together uniquely identify an entity occurrence.

-*signature constraint*: A constraint that lets participants use any version of the CorDapp signed by the `CompositeKey`.
+*signature constraint* A constraint that lets participants use any version of the CorDapp signed by the `CompositeKey`.

 *blacklisting* A process that prevents a transaction signer from processing transactions.